gare-Ware/Snake-Game/README.md

 We were guided through the foundational code.

-I then added my own code, mostly chaning the design only.
+I then added my own code, mostly changing the design and adding a couple of animations.